tameroski/tameroski.github.io/_posts/2016-10-01-Building-First-Laravel-Site.md

 `npm install --save laravel-elixir-pug pug`

+And don't forget to install Elixir's node dependencies :

+`npm install`

-Now in the project's gulp file (gulpfile.js), add the package dependency at the top and it's settings in the mix section like this :
+Finally, in the project's gulp file (gulpfile.js), add the laravel-elixir-pug dependency at the top and its settings in the mix section like this :

 ```
 require('laravel-elixir-pug');